A Guide to West Sweden

 My first time in West Sweden, I flipped while ocean kayaking in Grenemad, twice.

 It was incredibly windy and the water was rough.
-My guide warned that it might be difficult, because I wasn’t very good, but I went anyways, and ultimately had a blast.
+My guide warned that it might be difficult because I wasn’t very good, but I went anyway, and ultimately had a blast.

 There’s also plenty of family-friendly camping along the coast.

 The food is hyper-local, I found myself eating fish that’d been caught that day or the day before.
 West Sweden’s food is packed with sharp flavor, and everything has fish in it.